latex3/tagging-project/documentation/wtpdf/larger-example.md

 The first four keys in the document metadata declaration below set necessary document metadata, including main  document language, PDF version and the ISO-standardized subset(s) of PDF to which the document should comply with.
-The final `testphase`key is temporarily needed while the tagging support is still under development.
+The final `tagging-setup` key controls the details of the tagging used.

 ## Structure elements or Associated Files